buildbot/buildbot/master/docs/developer/utils.rst

     This class implements a generic Service that needs to be instantiated as a singleton according to its parameters.
     It is a common use case to need this for accessing remote services.
     Having a singleton to access a remote allows to limit the number of simultaneous access to the same services.
-    Thus, several completely independent buildbot services can use that singleton to access the service, and automatically synchronize themselves to not overwhelm it.
+    Thus, several completely independent Buildbot services can use that singleton to access the service, and automatically synchronize themselves to not overwhelm it.

     .. py:method:: __init__(self, *args, **kwargs)